notional-finance/contracts/docs/Escrow.md

 > Notice of a successful cash settlement. `msg.sender` will be the settler.

 #### Parameters:
-- `currency`: currency id that was settled
+- `localCurrency`: currency that was settled

+- `depositCurrency`: currency that was exchanged for the local currency

 - `payer`: the account that paid in the settlement